Miceuz/rs485-moist-sensor/tutorial/README.md

 ## Installing required software

-Python environment and a minimalmodbus library is needed to communicate with the sensor.
+Python environment and a chirp_modbus library is needed to communicate with the sensor.

 To install all the needed Pytho infrastructure, type: